 A new agent is live.
-It is handling follow-up emails, logging meeting notes, tagging contacts.
+It is handling follow-up emails, logging meeting notes, tagging contacts in the CRM.
 Everything looks fine — until a client replies to a message you did not write and did not approve.
 The agent sent it.
 The message was reasonable.
 But the decision was not yours to skip.

 That gap is not a bug.
 It is a design problem.
 An agent system without defined limits does not fail dramatically — it quietly takes actions you did not sanction, at the moments you are not watching.